About Criteo’s services

 If you only want to opt out from your current browser uncheck the box.

-Please note: when you opt out as instructed in this section, a cookie will be set on your browser.
-We must maintain the cookie on your browser in order to recognize you as having opted out from our service.
-You must opt out again if you clear that cookie from your browser, use a different internet browser, or use a new computer to access the internet.
+When you opt out as instructed in this section, a cookie will be set on your browser.
+We have to maintain the cookie on your browser and all potential linked browsers in order to recognize you as having opted out from our service.
+You must opt out again if you clear that cookie from a browser, use a non-linked browser, or use a new device to access the internet.

 You can also opt out of Criteo’s service by visiting the following links.
 Please note that these platforms allow you to opt out of interest-based advertising delivered by registered members on the current browser you are using.